tlwilliams895/data-structures-and-algorithms/src/chapters/binary-trees/binary-search-trees.rst

 Binary Search Trees
 ===================

+As we saw from our final example in the previous section a Binary Tree that follows a couple of additional rules becomes a balanced Binary Tree or as we call it in Computer Science a ``Binary Search Tree``.

 .. relevant objectives
   - Understand the conceptual structure of a binary search tree
   - Understand the concept of a depth of a BST